Code-Sample-Collection/wosbot/nbot/README.md

-# wosbot
+# nbot

 ## How to start

 1. generate project using `nb create` .
-2. writing your plugins under `wosbot/plugins` folder.
+2. writing your plugins under `src/plugins` folder.
 3. run your bot using `nb run` .